Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Numerical examples

 Note that this program is strongly convex and that $\obj(\var;\rv)$ is differentiable for every $\rv\in\Xi = [0,1]^{20}$.
 Therefore, there exists a unique global minimizer and \Cref{thm:StronglyConvex} applies.
 In fact, the unique global minimizer $\varopt=(x^{\ast,1},\dots,x^{\ast,20})$ of~\cref{eq:basic_example} can be written out explicitly; i.e., $x^{\ast,l} = \max\{0,{b_l}/{2}\}$, for each $l=1,\dots,20$.

-This example has two purposes: first, to verify the theory presented in \Cref{sub:convergence_rates} and, second, to compare the performance of \Cref{alg:practical} with different values of $\theta$.
+This example has two purposes: first, to suggest that the theory presented in \Cref{sub:convergence_rates} also holds when the practical \Cref{con:NewCondition_approx} is used and, second, to compare the performance of \Cref{alg:practical} with different values of $\theta$.
 In \Cref{fig:basic} we see the results from six representative optimization runs.
 The first three runs use fixed sample sizes of $|S_k| = 10,~10^3$, and $10^5$, respectively, for all iterations $k$; these runs imitate naive approaches to compare against.
-The subsequent three runs each begin with the common initial batch size $|S_0|=10$ and are executed using \Cref{alg:practical} with the parameter values $\theta = 0.5,~1.0$, and $1.5$, respectively.
+The subsequent three runs each begin with the common initial sample size $|S_0|=10$ and are executed using \Cref{alg:practical} with the parameter values $\theta = 0.5,~1.0$, and $1.5$, respectively.
 All of the runs use a fixed step size of $\alpha = 0.025$.
 Due to~\Cref{thm:StronglyConvex}, similar results are expected for all step sizes $\alpha < 1/L$ and sufficiently small $\theta > 0$.
+We present further experiments on the influence of the step size in \Cref{app:stepsize}, whereas in the current section we focus on the effects of the adaptive sampling.

 The leftmost plots in \Cref{fig:basic} illustrate q-linear convergence for each of the adaptive sampling runs, albeit, at different levels of efficiency.
 Recalling \Cref{thm:StronglyConvex}, this is the best outcome one could hope for.
 For all smaller values of $\theta>0$, the algorithm continues to converge linearly, however, for larger values of $\theta$, the convergence eventually breaks down.
 The value of $\theta$ where linear convergence fails depends on the step size $\alpha$, as one would expect from \Cref{thm:StronglyConvex}.
-These plots also show that stochastic approximation methods with a fixed step size and sample size eventually stop converging.
+In contrast, the fixed sample size examples with $|S| = 10^1,~10^3$ eventually stop converging.
+The same would happen in the case of the $|S| = 10^5$ example, given enough iterations.
+Since we use a fixed step size here, this is the expected behaviour.